 We decided to take the path off the right leading to the viewpoint.
 From there you can wander down onto the plain before the glacier, and start walking right up to the foot of it.
 Once again, this is where things can get dangerous.
 We stopped way away from the glacier, and got the drone out to fly closer for a better view.
 You also have to watch for quick sand at the foot of glaciers, so stay on the obvious path, and don’t wander.

 So far it had been mostly cloudy, but it looked like it might just clear up in time for sunset.
 And we decided to hike out and head to the Stokksnes area where the famous Vestrahorn mountains are located.
-This turned out to be a great idea as you’ll see in Day 8 Part 2.
+You may also enjoy reading Iceland the Viking Village and Vestrahorn in Stokksnes.